Taking the Bus From Dubrovnik to Kotor is Super Simple.

 Because it’s so close, lots of people take the bus to do a Dubrovnik to Kotor day trip.
 Not a bad idea!
 For the most part, however, travellers had large bags so it’s definitely a one-way route into Montenegro to Budva, Ulcinj, and beyond as well!

-Here’s our guide on the bus stations, where you buy bus tickets for the trip from Dubrovnik to Kotor, the cost, and what you can expect based on our experience about the journey!
+Here’s our guide to the bus stations, where you buy bus tickets for the trip from Dubrovnik to Kotor, the cost, and what you can expect based on our experience of the journey!